 |Object on road||✔️||✔️|

-Google Maps has started displaying the speed limit, but it is still under development and unavailable everywhere.
+Google Maps has started displaying the speed limit, but it is still under development.

-In the next section of Google Maps vs. Waze, we cover the supported transport options.
-Google Maps is an all-rounder app offering driving, public transport, taxi, walk, and cycling routes.
+Google Maps is an all-rounder app offering driving, public transport, taxi, walking, motorbike, and cycling routes.
 The service has partnered with local transit agencies to display buses live on the maps.

 Winner: Google Maps

-Another feature for Google Maps users is downloading maps on their phones.
-Users can download different areas, such as their home area, and navigate offline.
+Another feature for Google Maps users is downloading maps.
+Users can download areas and navigate offline.

 Winner: Google Maps